admarschoonen/TouchLib/api---properties-of-sample-methods.md

 title: Properties of sample methods
 permalink: /api/properties-of-sample-methods/
 in_menu: true
-weight: 40
+weight: 60
 in_book: 2
 ---

-Besides general properties such as [state machine thesholds](../state-machine-thresholds) or [state machine timing](../state-machine-timing) there exist also properties which are specific to a certain sample method.
+Besides general properties there exist also properties which are specific to a certain sample method.
 These properties can be accessed via ```tlSensors.data[<n>].tlStructSampleMethod.<sampleMethod>.<property>```, for example ```tlSensors.data[0].tlStructSampleMethod.touchRead.pin```.